Homeowners Insurance

 Average home insurance cost by company

-State Farm typically has the cheapest home insurance rates.
-Quotes from State Farm are generally 25% to 38% cheaper than average.
-Cincinnati, AAA and Heritage also typically offer affordable rates.
+State Farm usually has the cheapest home insurance rates.
+Quotes from State Farm are generally 25% to 38% cheaper than average, depending on where you live.
+Cincinnati, AAA and Heritage also offer affordable rates.

 Cost of homeowners insurance by dwelling coverage